 We have audited the internal control over financial reporting of Cliffs Natural Resources Inc. and subsidiaries (the "Company") as of December 31, 2010 based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 As described in Management's Report on Internal Controls Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Cliffs Logan County Coal, which was acquired on July 30, 2010 and whose financial statements constitute 11 percent of total assets and 2 percent of revenues from product sales and services of the consolidated financial statement amounts as of and for the year ended December 31, 2010.
 Accordingly, our audit did not include the internal control over financial reporting at Cliffs Logan County Coal.
-The Company's management is responsible for maintaining effective internal control over financial reporting, included in the accompanying Management's Report on Internal Controls Over Financial Reporting.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Controls Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.